 3. Is “valuable” always positive?

-Yes, “valuable” always carries a positive tone.
-It means that something is worth having, appreciating, or preserving because of its importance or benefit.
+Yes.
+“Valuable” generally has a positive tone.
+It signals that something is worth having, appreciating, or protecting because of its importance or benefit.

 4. How is “valuable” different from “invaluable”?

-Interestingly, “invaluable” means “so valuable that it’s beyond measure.”
-Though it sounds like it means “not valuable,” it actually emphasizes something’s supreme worth—something you can’t put a price on.
+“Invaluable” means “so valuable that it’s beyond measure.”
+Although it sounds like it might mean “not valuable,” in everyday English it emphasizes that something is extremely important and hard to replace.

 5. Can “valuable” be used in everyday conversation?

-Yes, definitely!
+Yes.
 You might say, “Your advice was really valuable,” or “This tool is valuable for our project.”
-It’s a straightforward and versatile word that fits both formal and casual contexts.
+It’s a versatile word that fits both casual and professional contexts.
+If you’re describing a specific situation, “valuable opportunity” is a common phrase, as in valuable opportunity.